 They say the best lessons in life are learned through mistakes.
 But not all mistakes can be righted.
-More often than not, they stay etched permanently – like scars that bore in too deep to heal, marks that never fade even through time – eternal reminders of inadequacy and utter failure.
+More often than not, they stay etched permanently – like scars that bore in too deep to heal, marks that never fade even through time – eternal reminders of inadequacy and failure.
 Perpetually unforgivable.
 Indisputably irredeemable.

 Follow Tenten as she uncovers the secret to her past and discover the true limits of her strength.
 Will she be able to atone for her mistake and build a life worthy of honor?
 Or will she remain shrouded by the guilt and regret of one grave mistake?

-Chapter One: Hospital
+Chapter 1: Hospital

 Beep… Beep… Beep…

 Tenten opened her eyes slowly and saw nothing but swirls of bleak colors.
 She grimaced.
 Pain.
 Everywhere.
 Every inch of her body felt like melting iron – heavy, fluid and void of feeling.
 Trying her best to gain orientation, Tenten shifted her gaze from the blurry white moving figures to the large beeping equipment in the room.
 She shut her eyes and groaned in pain once again at the sharp seemingly radiating pain shooting up her spine.
 She wanted to curse but found herself unable to move her mouth.
 She heard hushed whispers, and upon closer inspection, she recognized questions.

 "She's in too much pain.
 We need to up the dosage."